-Within the altered or relocated portion of any watercourse, the applicant shall submit to the Building Inspector, certification provided by a registered professional engineer assuring that the flood carrying capacity of the watercourse has been maintained.
+Within the altered or relocated portion of any watercourse, the applicant shall submit to the Building Inspector certification provided by a registered professional engineer assuring that the flood-carrying capacity of the watercourse has been maintained.

-Along watercourses that have a designated Regulatory Floodway no encroachments, including fill, new construction, substantial improvements, and other development are allowed within the designated Regulatory Floodway that would result in any increase in flood levels within the community during the base flood discharge.
-In Zone "A" the Building Inspector shall obtain, review, and reasonably utilize any floodway data available from a Federal, State, or other source as criteria for requiring that development meet the floodway requirement of this section.
+Along watercourses that have a designated Regulatory Floodway, no encroachments, including fill, new construction, substantial improvements, and other development are allowed within the designated Regulatory Floodway that would result in an increase in flood levels within the community during the base flood discharge.
+In Zone "A," the Building Inspector shall obtain, review, and reasonably utilize any floodway data available from a Federal, State, or other source as criteria for requiring that development meet the floodway requirement of this section.

-Along watercourses that have not had a regulatory floodway designated, no new construction, substantial improvements or other development (including fill) shall be permitted within Zone "A1-30" and "AE" on the FIRM, unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community.
+Along watercourses that have not had a regulatory floodway designated, no new construction, substantial improvements, or other development (including fill) shall be permitted within Zone "A1-30" and "AE" on the FIRM, unless it is demonstrated that the cumulative effect of the proposed development when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community.

-- (1) In special flood hazard areas the Building Inspector shall determine the 100 year flood elevation in the following order of precedence according to the data available. - (a) In Zone "AE" refer to the elevation provided in the communities Flood Insurance Study and accompanying FIRM or FHBM. - (b) In "A" zones the Building Inspector shall obtain, review, and reasonably utilize any 100 year flood elevation data available from Federal, State, development proposals submitted to the community (example subdivisions, site approvals, etc.) or other source. - (2) The Building Inspector's 100 year flood elevation determination will be used as criteria for requiring in Zones "AE" and "A" that: - (a) All new construction and substantial improvement of residential structures have the lowest floor (including basement) elevated to or above the 100 year flood level; - (b) That all new construction and substantial improvement of non-residential structures have the lowest floor (including basement) elevated to or above the 100 year flood level; or together with attendant utility and sanitary facilities, shall: - (i) Be flood-proofed so that below the 100 year flood elevation the structure is watertight with walls substantially impermeable to the passage of water; - (ii) Have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and
+- (1) In special flood hazard areas, the Building Inspector shall determine the 100-year flood elevation in the following order of precedence according to the data available. - (a) In Zone "AE" refer to the elevation provided in the community Flood Insurance Study and accompanying FIRM or FHBM. - (b) In "A" zones, the Building Inspector shall obtain, review, and reasonably utilize any 100-year flood elevation data available from Federal, State, development proposals submitted to the community (for example, subdivisions, site approvals, etc.) or other source. - (2) The Building Inspector's 100-year flood elevation determination will be used as criteria for requiring in Zones "AE" and "A" that: - (a) All new construction and substantial improvement of residential structures have the lowest floor (including basement) elevated to or above the 100-year flood level; - (b) That all new construction and substantial improvement of non-residential structures have the lowest floor (including basement) elevated to or above the 100-year flood level; or together with attendant utility and sanitary facilities, shall: - (i) Be flood-proofed so that below the 100-year flood elevation, the structure is watertight with walls substantially impermeable to the passage of water;